nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 The generated `id` will be unique for every connected client.
 Try opening `localhost:8000` in multiple browser tabs and you will see a bunch of different connection ids logged.

-#### Now lets begin implementing the logic we need to actually get our presentation slides app going.
+#### Now let's begin implementing the logic pertaining to presentation slides.

 We can start by understanding how to handle socket events on the client.